-- Having adopted compliance and regulatory systems to monitor our compliance with applicable laws and regulations; - Manufacturing products in compliance with Good Manufacturing Practice (GMP) and other relevant regulatory requirements, including supplying products for use only with approved Certificates of Analysis; - Maintaining and regularly reviewing a register of known adverse events; - Focusing on novel dose forms, combinations, and delivery systems of approved drugs, meaning clinical trial risks are relatively low; - Contracting out clinical trials to specialists; - Implementing a comprehensive product, clinical trial, and contamination insurance programme; and - Ensuring that product labelling declares reported risks and adverse events are incorporated in the product package insert, in accordance with licensors' advice, and local regulatory accepted rules and labels.
+- having adopted compliance and regulatory systems to monitor our compliance with applicable laws and regulations; - manufacturing products in compliance with Good Manufacturing Practice and other relevant regulatory requirements, including supplying products for use only with approved Certificates of Analysis; - maintaining and regularly reviewing a register of known adverse events; - focusing on novel dose forms, combinations, and delivery systems of approved drugs, meaning clinical trial risks are relatively low; - contracting out clinical trials to specialists; - implementing a comprehensive product, clinical trial, and contamination insurance programme; and - ensuring that product labelling declares reported risks and adverse events are incorporated in the product package insert, in accordance with licensors' advice, and local regulatory accepted rules and labels.

-6. Failure to execute growth strategy
+6. Failure to execute growth strategy.

-- Adopting expansion strategies that are scalable and are not capital intensive, for example using out-licensing and distributor arrangements outside of Australia and New Zealand; and - Closely monitoring our personnel, internal company structures and systems to ensure they remain appropriate to support our growth plans.
+- adopting expansion strategies that are scalable and are not capital intensive, for example using out-licensing and distributor arrangements outside of Australia and New Zealand; and - closely monitoring our personnel, internal company structures and systems to ensure they remain appropriate to support our growth plans.

-7. Capital management
+7. Capital management.

-- Closely monitoring forecasts, cash flows and our financial covenants to ensure they are not breached; - Actively monitoring key revenue growth plans; - Managing the mix of equity capital and borrowings; and - Maintaining an active investor relations program should a further equity raise be considered.
+- closely monitoring forecasts, cash flows and our financial covenants to ensure they are not breached; - actively monitoring key revenue growth plans; - managing the mix of equity capital and borrowings; and - maintaining an active investor relations program should a further equity raise be considered.

-8. Key personnel loss
+8. Key personnel loss.

-- AFT mitigates this risk by: - Succession planning; - Adopting a competitive remuneration policy designed to assist us in retaining key personnel; and - Carefully selecting our personnel to try to ensure that they fit with our culture and growth plans.
+- succession planning and promoting a culture of diversity and inclusion; - adopting a competitive remuneration policy designed to assist us in retaining key personnel; and - carefully selecting our personnel to try to ensure that they fit with our culture and growth plans.

-Health and Safety Risks
+.
+Health and safety risks.

-AFT has adopted a Health and Safety Policy and both the Board and management are committed to promoting a safe and healthy working environment for everyone working in/or interacting with AFT's business.
+AFT mitigates these risks by:

-The Health and Safety Policy requires AFT people to endeavour to take all practicable steps to provide a working environment that promotes health and wellbeing, while minimising the potential for risk, personal injury, ill health, or damage.
+- adopting a Health and Safety Policy and both the Board and management are committed to promoting a safe and healthy working environment for everyone working in/or interacting with AFT's business.
+The Health and Safety Policy requires AFT people to endeavour to take all practicable steps to provide a working environment that promotes health and wellbeing, while minimising the potential for risk, personal injury, ill health, or damage; - agreeing a detailed (Board-approved) programme of work, which aims to ensure AFT remains compliant with its health and safety obligations.
+The Board is updated on health and safety (including wellness) matters and metrics at each Board meeting and there is a detailed review on health and safety risks each quarter; and - establishing an employee-led Health and Safety Committee.
+The committee meets regularly to monitor and manage health and safety risks, including hazards, within the business, and inform Board reporting.
+Further detail on the Company's management of health and safety risks is covered in the latest Annual Report.

-The Board has agreed a detailed programme of work, which aims to ensure AFT remains compliant with its Health and Safety obligations.
-The Board is updated on Health and Safety (including wellness) matters and metrics at each Board meeting and there is a detailed review on health and safety risks each quarter.
+10. Cyber risk.

-To support its health and safety programme, an employee-led Health and Safety Committee meets regularly to monitor and manage health and safety risks, including hazards, within the business, and inform Board reporting.
+- maintaining robust systems and processes to support our information and communication technology (ICT) system security; - commissioning regular independent reviews of our ICT systems; - maintaining and regularly reviewing business continuity and disaster recovery plans and systems; and - promoting a culture of cybersecurity in the organisation through regular training; and communication.

-AFT's Health and Safety Policy and supporting practices have been applied to actively support the heightened risks to employees' health and wellbeing as a result of the Covid-19 pandemic.
+11. Climate change risk.

-Further detail on the company's management of Health and Safety risks is covered in the latest Annual Report.
+commencing preparations to report against the new Aotearoa New Zealand Climate Standards for the 2024 financial year.
+Through this process the Company will identify and assess and develop practices and processes to manage any climate related risks to the Company.